-This measure assesses the ratio of the number of magnetic resonance imaging (MRI) scans to the number of computed tomography (CT) scans obtained on or within 30 days after the date of evaluation for atraumatic seizure among children ages 1 through 17 years within the measurement year.
+This measure assesses the ratio of the number of magnetic resonance imaging (MRI) scans to the number of computed tomography (CT) scans obtained on or within the 30 days after the date of evaluation for atraumatic headache for children, ages 4 through 17 years, within the measurement year.
 A higher ratio of MRI to CT scans indicates better performance, as reflected by a smaller number of children being exposed to radiation as a result of neuroimaging.